The Big Question – is ham radio dead??

 Now lets look at the changes.
 Just remember, things do no happen over night, in many cases it occurs over years.

 • From about 2008 onwards, a focus on STEM (Science.
 Technology, Engineering and Mathematics) started.
-This sparked a renewed interest in Electronics and or its branches which includes robotics, computing, radio etc. As part of this, companies like Raspberry Pi Foundation, Arduino (amongst others) started designing Single Board Computers or Controllers to support the STEM programs in schools and also sparked consumer interest.
-Well, as you know, they took off like wildfire, and continues to do so, and from that was a renewed interest in IOT, and modular boards and components that interconnect.
-It’s unique, in that it still provides for the “instant on” society, people are still within a few minutes work able get some instant gratification, but it begs the owner/buyer to step inside a little further, learn a little bit more, and possibly end up it able to do more than you could imagine.
+This sparked a renewed interest in Electronics and or its branches which includes robotics, computing, radio etc. As part of this, companies like Raspberry Pi Foundation and Arduino (amongst others) started designing Single Board Computers or Controllers to support the STEM programs in schools, which has also sparked consumer interest.
+Well, as you know, they took off like wildfire, and continue to do so, and from that was a renewed interest in IOT, and modular boards and components that interconnect.
+It’s unique, in that it still provides for the “instant on” society, people are still within a few minutes work able get some instant gratification, but it begs the owner/buyer to step inside a little further, learn a little bit more, and possibly end up doing more than you could imagine.
 The introduction and the effects of STEM cannot be underestimated.
 I am personally aware of many operators in Ham radio today who started or recommenced their Electronics interest again with the Pi or Arduino.

 • Major changes in Licencing introduced in 2004 (dropping of the morse requirement from Amateur Licencing exams), and in 2006, the the Introduction of the Foundation licence have also been major turning points.
-In its simplest form, its is a low level general knowledge exam with some safety questions (e.g. don’t put your hand on the antenna whilst transmitting).
+In its simplest form, the Foundation exam is a low level general technical knowledge exam with some safety questions (e.g. don’t put your hand on the antenna whilst transmitting).
 However it has allowed a lot more people to get involved in Amateur radio at a “foundation” level where they can learn “on the job” so that they can go for their Standard and Advanced licences.
-In 2019 this was changed further which included allowing digital modes, automatic CW keyers, HomeBrewing for Foundation Licensees.
+In 2019 this was changed further which included allowing digital modes, automatic CW keyers and HomeBrewing for Foundation Licensees.

 • The Internet has had a dramatic change on several levels